-Our operations are conducted through our wholly owned subsidiaries, NuStar Logistics and Kaneb Pipe Line Operating Partnership, L.P.
-The general partner of our general partner manages our operations and activities.
-The executive officers of the general partner of our general partner manage our business.
+Our operations are conducted through our wholly owned subsidiaries, NuStar Logistics and KPOP.
+Our general partner manages our operations and activities.
+The executive officers of our general partner manage our business.

 Unlike shareholders in a publicly traded corporation, our unitholders are not entitled to elect our general partner or its directors.